schoork/sanders/content/authors/sjohnson/_index.md

 - sjohnson

 # Is this the primary user of the site?
-superuser: false
+superuser: true

 # Role/position
-role: Curriculum, Instruction, and Assessment Coordinator
+role: Interim Principal

 # Short bio (displayed in user profile at end of posts)
 bio: My most enjoyable moments as an educator is working with students and teachers and seeing sustainable growth as they learn.